andresilvapimentel/SARAlerts/README.md

 1) Open a new issue in this repository
 Or
-2) write an email to André Silva Pimentel (a_pimentel@puc-rio.br) (I will do our best to answer your questions as soon as possible).
+2) write an email to André Silva Pimentel (a_pimentel@puc-rio.br) (I will do my best to answer your questions as soon as possible).

 # License